emanuel-minetti/azebo2/server/README.md

 # Azebo2
 ## Introduction

-gAzebo is an application to print working time tables
+Azebo is an application to print working time tables

 ## Installation using Composer